BlockSwan/blockswan-family-protocol/README.md

 ```

-## Setup
+## Running tests

 Before running the tests you need to create an enviroment file named `.env` and fill the next enviroment variables

 ```
-# Add COIN MARKET CAP API key, and enable gas reporter
+# Add COIN MARKET CAP API key, enable or not GAS REPORTER
+# Add your POLYGON API key as well as the SECRET KEY of the deployer address.
+# Don't share this key anywhere!
 COINMARKETCAP_API_KEY=
 GAS_REPORTER_ENABLED=true
+POLYGONSCAN_API_KEY=
+DEPLOYER_PRIVATE_KEY=
 ```

-## Test

 You can run the full test suite with the following commands: